-It is generally accepted that a property with over one hundred years unexpired lease term is worth roughly the same as a freehold.
-Where an further 90 years added to any lease with more than 30 years remaining, the property will be equivalent in value to a freehold for decades to come.
+It is generally accepted that a residential leasehold with in excess of one hundred years remaining is worth roughly the same as a freehold.
+Where an further ninety years added to any lease with more than 30 years left, the residence will be worth the same as a freehold for decades to come.

 Lender | Requirement |